Navigating Aggression: Addressing Hitting in Children With ADHD

 Cognitive-behavioural therapy (CBT) aids in equipping children with the skills necessary to control impulsivity and manage anger.

-CBT encourages self-awareness and promotes effective communication, thereby reducing instances of aggressive outbursts.
+CBT encourages and promotes effective communication, thereby reducing instances of aggressive outbursts.

 Medication effects should not be overlooked as a significant component of an integrated approach.